Republic XF-84H Thunderscreech: Testing

-After manufacture at Republic's Farmingdale, Long Island, plant, the two XF-84Hs were disassembled and shipped via rail to Edwards Air Force Base for flight testing.
+After manufacture at Republic's plant in Farmingdale, Long Island, the two XF-84Hs were disassembled and shipped via rail to Edwards Air Force Base for flight testing.
 First flown on July 22, 1955, the XF-84H had incredible acceleration but soon its impracticality was discovered.
-It was unsuited to combat due to the engine's 30 minute warm up time but the most serious concerns were vibration generated from the 12-foot diameter propeller and mechanical failures of the prop pitch gearing.
+It was unsuited to combat due to the engine's 30-minute warm-up time, but the most serious concerns were vibration generated from the 12-foot diameter propeller and mechanical failures of the prop pitch gearing.
 The prototypes flew a total of 12 test flights from Edwards, accumulating only 6 hours and 40 minutes of flight time.
 Lin Hendrix, one of the Republic test pilots assigned to the program, flew the aircraft once and refused to ever fly it again, claiming "it never flew over 450 kn indicated, since at that speed, it developed an unhappy practice of 'snaking', apparently losing longitudinal stability".
 Hendrix also told the formidable Republic project engineer, "You aren't big enough and there aren't enough of you to get me in that thing again".
 The other test flights were fraught with engine failures, and persistent hydraulic, nose gear, and vibration problems.
 Test pilot Hank Beaird took the XF-84H up 11 times, with 10 of these flights ending in forced landings.